gihanmarasingha/rhetoric/gorgias.md

 must be moral and therefore must behave morally.
 But this contradicts Gorgias' earlier assertion that rhetoricians can behave immorally.

-## Rhetoric as a branch of flattery; doing what one wants
+## Rhetoric as a branch of flattery

 Having defeated Gorgias, Socrates continues his dialogue with Gorgias' young student Polus.
 In this dialogue, he begins to show his own thoughts about rhetoric, describing it as a branch of flattery,